 Forces: violin, cello, harpsichord [optional: theorbo]

-The young virtuoso Johann Georg Pisendel returned to Germany after almost a year travelling across Italy.
+The young virtuoso Johann Georg Pisendel returned to Germany after almost one year of travelling across Italy.
 Pisendel, who was to become one of the most renowned musicians in Europe, arrived in Dresden later that year to take the position of Premier Violon in the Dresden Hofkapelle.
 During his Italian sojourn he earned the respect and friendship of the most important musicians of the time, including Vivaldi, Montanari and Albinoni.
-Pisendel brought with him not only the teachings of these great virtuosos but also a luggage full of musical manuscripts, selecting for the return trip the most valuable scores that he could gather.
-It was a baggage full of musical treasures, some of them performed for the last time 300 years ago.
+Pisendel brought with him not only the teachings of the great virtuosos, but also luggage full of musical manuscripts, a selection of scores carefully made by himself.
+Some of those musical treasures were last performed 300 years ago.